shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 My brakes are simple switches rather than pots - so a 10k resistor from 3.3v connect to adc2 to make it work properly.

+You'll need to upload these two files to your VESC controller:

   PasThrottleCruise.lisp - calculated the pedal RPM and pedal Count.

   PasThrottleCruise.qml - reads the pedal count and exectues a really simple PAS system.

 It's a "Virtual Throttle", you pedal forwards to increase the cruise speed or pedal backwards to decrease the speed.